simple-restricted-token/simple-restricted-token/eip-draft_simple_restr_token.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

 A simple and interoperable standard for issuing tokens with transfer restrictions.
 The following draws on input from top issuers, law firms, relevant US regulatory bodies, and exchanges.

+_You will notice the standard being referred to as **SRS-20** throughout the document.
+This is for convenience purposes only and is in no way an attempt to brand, copyright, or market the standard._

 ## Abstract